Android-Club-VITC/web-mini-projects/README.md

 # Web Mini Projects
 Get started with web development by building projects.

-Choose a project from the list below or suggest your own project and checkout [CONTRIBUTION.md](./CONTRIBUTION.md) to know all the details to contribute to this repo.
+Choose a project from the list below or suggest your own project and checkout [CONTRIBUTION.md](./CONTRIBUTION.md) to know all the contribution details.

 # Project List
  - [ ] BMI Calculator